Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

-are equivalences of groupoids. \end{theorem} That $X$ has \emph{affine stabilizers} means that $\Aut(x)$ is affine for every field $k$ and point $x\colon \Spec(k)\to X$; equivalently, the diagonal of $X$ has affine fibers.
+is an equivalence. \end{theorem} That $X$ has \emph{affine stabilizers} means that $\Aut(x)$ is affine for every field $k$ and point $x\colon \Spec k\to X$; equivalently, the diagonal of $X$ has affine fibers.
+An algebraic stack is \emph{locally excellent} if there exists a smooth presentation by an excellent scheme (see Remark~\ref{R:excellent}); this includes every algebraic stack that is locally of finite type over a field, over $\Z$, or over a complete local noetherian ring.
 We also wish to emphasize that we do not assume that the diagonal of $X$ is separated in Theorem~\ref{T:main_tannaka:aff_stab}.
-The subscript $r\otimes,\simeq$ (resp.~$c\otimes,\simeq$) denotes right exact (resp.~cocontinuous) symmetric monoidal functors and natural isomorphisms.
 The restriction to stacks with affine stabilizers is a necessary condition for the equivalence in Theorem~\ref{T:main_tannaka:aff_stab} (see Theorem~\ref{T:failure_tensoriality}).

-An algebraic stack is \emph{locally excellent} if there exists a smooth presentation by an excellent scheme (see Remark~\ref{R:excellent}); this includes every algebraic stack that is locally of finite type over a field, over $\Z$, or over a complete local noetherian ring.
+Theorem \ref{T:main_tannaka:aff_stab} is a consequence of Theorem \ref{T:main_tannaka_non-noeth}, which also gives various refinements in the non-noetherian situation and when $X$ has quasi-affine or quasi-finite diagonal.